Lucy Rose: Third studio album: Something's Changing (2016–2018)

 Following the release of Something's Changing, Rose released two singles as bonus tracks: "End Up Here" in October 2017 and "All That Fear" in January 2018, both with accompanying music videos.

 In May 2018, Rose announced she was going to release a Something's Changing remix album, which would feature new versions of every track on Something's Changing except "Floral Dresses", "Find Myself" and "I Can't Change It All", plus an "All That Fear" remix.
 Among the producers who remixed her tracks are musicians/producers Fryars, Get Cape.
 Wear Cape.
 Fly and Liz Lawrence.
 The digital-only album was released 6 July 2018.

 Rose featured on the track "Thank You" from Logic's fourth studio album, YSIV, released on 28 September 2018.
 She previously featured on his track "Innermission" from Logic's second album, The Incredible True Story, and on "Anziety" from his third album, Everybody.

-Fourth studio album: No Words Left (2019–present)
+Fourth studio album: No Words Left (2019–2022)

 On 11 January 2019, Rose announced her fourth album would be titled No Words Left, with a release date of 22 March 2019 and an accompanying European tour.
 The album deals with Rose's mental health.
 She also released the first single, "Conversation", and accompanying video.
 She released the second single, "Solo(w)", in February, and the third, "Treat Me Like A Woman", in March 2019.

 In May 2020, Rose released two standalone singles, "Question It All" and "White Car".

 In August 2022, Rose announced a special gold vinyl reissue of Like I Used To for its tenth anniversary in September.

+Fifth studio album: This Ain't The Way You Go Out (2023–present)

+In January 2023, Rose featured on "Wake Up", the lead single from Logic's eight album, College Park.
+Rose performed backing vocals on 7 other tracks on the album.

+On 26 October 2023, Rose released her first single since 2020, "Could You Help Me", as the lead single from her fifth studio album.